US BASED RESEARCH PROJECTS

 EARS (Effortless Assessment of Risk States)

-- Based on these developments, in August 2016 our lab was selected to take part in a technology development “sprint” as part of the Opportunity Project, a White House sponsored initiative to create new open digital tools to help communities.
+- Based on these developments, in August 2016 our lab was selected to take part in a technology development “sprint” as part of the Opportunity Project, an Obama White House sponsored initiative to create new open digital tools to help communities.
 During this sprint, we worked on integrating our tool with location based data from open government data bases (e.g., location of nearest mental health services) that could be used in both assessment and intervention.
 As a result of this. in October 2016, we were invited to the White House to present The EARS tool.
 See https://www.whitehouse.gov/the-press-office/2016/10/06/fact-sheet-opportunity-project-unleashing-power-open-data-build

 - Our lab is currently running the Effortless Assessment of Stressful Environments (EASE) study, in which we are utilizing the EARS tool to quantify digital phenotypes amongst healthy undergraduate students both during the regular term (low-stress) and during exam periods (high-stress) in order to understand which aspects of these data are the best indicators of changes in psychological stress.